martijnsark/TicTacToe_in_Python/README.md

 ## credits:

-### the main game version:
+### the first game version:

-In this project i used this website as my starting point: https://thepythoncode.com/article/make-a-tic-tac-toe-game-pygame-in-python
+In this project version i used this website as my starting point: https://thepythoncode.com/article/make-a-tic-tac-toe-game-pygame-in-python

 I ended up using their icon assets and, i used their script at the bottom of the website as my baseline to base my game off.